What is the best Hawaiian island to visit?

 1. Oahu

 Oahu has the reputation of a big city island with great dining venues, shopping opportunities, and scenic hikes.
-Stunning secluded beaches and majestic landscapes, such as the iconic North Shore, make Oahu an all-rounder and the right Hawaiian island to visit for the first time.
+Stunning secluded beaches and majestic landscapes, such as the iconic North Shore, make Oahu an all-rounder and the best Hawaiian island to visit for the first time.

 - Pros: